Press Enter to search

 She performs on a J.B. violin Vuillaume from 1864 and a James Tubbs, both on loan from Juilliard.

-At the age of fourteen she performed with Jahja Ling and the Cleveland Orchestra at Severance Hall.
+Violinist Christina Nam has performed internationally both as a recitalist and concerto soloist, collaborating with leading conductors and orchestras.
+At age 14, she performed with Jahja Ling and the Cleveland Orchestra at Severance Hall.
 She has since worked with conductors including Louis Langrée, Robert Trevino and Cristian Măcelaru, and appeared as soloist with the Jakarta Simfonia Orchestra under Rebecca Tong.
+Christina was awarded the Prix Reyl for violinists at the Verbier Festival Academy in 2025 and is a member of the Amara Trio, gold medalists of the 2024 Chesapeake International Chamber Competition.
+She studies at The Juilliard School with Catherine Cho and Donald Weilerstein and received the Peter Mennin Prize for outstanding achievement and leadership in music.

 Maria Lundina began studying the violin at the age of four in Moscow.
 She graduated with honors from the Special Music School Gnessin in Moscow in 2017 and, in 2023, completed her studies at the Tchaikovsky Moscow State Conservatory with distinction, where she was named the top graduate of the year.
 She has performed in cities across Russia and Europe, and has participated in numerous festivals, competitions, and masterclasses with professors such as Pierre Amoyal, Dora Schwarzberg, Albert Markov and Vadim Repin.
 In 2024, she took a course with Boris Kuschnir at the Musik und Kunst Privatuniversität in Vienna.
 She is currently pursuing a master’s degree at the Moscow State Conservatory with Vladimir Ivanov.